owulveryck/blog/content/post/software1.5.md

 # Example of a software 2.0: Deep learning

-Neuron networks are the perfect representation of the software 2.0.
+Neural networks are the perfect representation of the software 2.0.
 In my last [blog post](/2017/10/29/about-recurrent-neural-network-shakespeare-and-go.html) I have implemented a recurrent neural network in pure go.

-My toy is working, I do not have the expected results: the generated text is poor and repetitive (for example it generates: `hello, the the the the the the...`).
+My toy is working, but I have been disappointed by the results: the generated text is poor and repetitive (for example it generates: `hello, the the the the the the...`).
 Vanillas RNNs are suffering from the [vanishing gradient problem](https://en.wikipedia.org/wiki/Vanishing_gradient_problem) which is most likely the root cause of my problems.

 One solution is to change the core model for a more robust network called __L__ong __S__hort __T__erm __M__emory network (LSTM for short).

-The software 2.0 will be an implementation of the equations described
+The software 2.0 will be an implementation of the equations of the LSTM.

-_Sidenote about go_: I am a gopher and an Ops.
-I really like go because I find it easy and fun to do fancy stuffs.
-But actually go is not the first choice when we talk about machine learning.
-My goal is to write a kind of portable virtual machine for software 2.0.
-I will not explain this in details in this post why go, and anything about software 2.0; But the facilities offered by the go language in order to reach my goal.
+Form more information about LSTM, I strongly encourage you to read [Understanding LSTM Networks](http://colah.github.io/posts/2015-08-Understanding-LSTMs/) from Christopher Olah.

 ## LSTM

 LSTM are a bit more complex than vanilla RNN.
-Therefore, a naive go implementation as made for the RNN will be a harder.
+Therefore, a naive go implementation as made for the RNN is harder to code.

+As one of my goal is to understand how things deeply works (some articles such as "[Yes you should understand backprop](https://medium.com/@karpathy/yes-you-should-understand-backprop-e2f06eab496b)" makes me confident that it is not a waste of time).

+The tricky part of the implementation is in the process called backpropagation.
-As one of my goal is to understand how things deeply works, I have tried to implement the back propagation mechanism manually without any luck.
+I have tried to implement the back propagation mechanism manually without any luck.
-I have read this post from Karpathy: [Yes you should understand backprop](https://medium.com/@karpathy/yes-you-should-understand-backprop-e2f06eab496b).

-The best explanation I have found so far is in [cs231n course from Stanford](http://cs231n.github.io/optimization-2/).
+I have search the web for an algorithm.
+The best explanation I have found so far is in the [cs231n course from Stanford](http://cs231n.github.io/optimization-2/).
 It is a clear explanation of how the process works.
 And it is obvious that the graph representation helps a lot in the computation of the gradient.

 ## Equations are graphs

 So equations are graphs...
-Cool, I have always been attracted by graphs.
-It is a very natural way to understand and express the ideas.

 This [post](http://gopherdata.io/post/deeplearning_in_go_part_1/) from [Chewxy](https://twitter.com/chewxy) is a perfect illustration of how the expression of a mathematical expression is turned into a graph at a compiler level.

-It sounds that implementing the LSTM as a graph will make the task a lot easier.
+So my software 1.0 must be made of graphs.

 # Writing the machinery: software 1.0

-Machine learning is about graphs and tensors.
-It exists some optimized library to transpile the equations into a graph.
+Machine learning is usually about graphs and tensors.
+It exists some optimized library to transpile the equations into graphs.
 Tensorflow is one of those.
 Tensorflow is highly optimized, but the setup of the working environment may be tricky from times to time.

-On top of that, the binding exists for the go language, but their purpose is to run a software 2.0 and not to code the model.
-Tensorflow does some things that are too magic for me by now, and it is too much abstract.
-I want something simpler.
+As of today, it is not a good candidate for my _skynet robot_ :).

 ## Gorgonia

-Chewxy, the author of the post about equation, is alors the author of the Gorgonia project.
+Chewxy, the author of the post about equation, is the author of the Gorgonia project.

 > Package gorgonia is a library that helps facilitate machine learning in Go.
 Write and evaluate mathematical equations involving multidimensional arrays easily.
 Do differentiation with them just as easily.

+This is exactly the answer to my problem.

 I have talked to Chewxy on the channel #data-science on #slack.
-He is really commited, and very active.
+He is really committed, and very active.
 On top of that I am really attracted by the idea of such a library in go.
 I have decided to give gorgonia a try.

 ### Machines, Graphs, Nodes, Values and Backends